timjen3/ttrpg-engine/Readme.md

 Mappings can be added for items in the sequence.
 Mappings add aliases to input variable names (or result names from previous DieSequenceItems) for a specified item.
 These makes an item's equations as clear as possible without coupling it to a specific sequence.

-Mappings without an order specified will be applied to all Sequence Items.
+Mappings without a specific item specified will be applied to all items in the sequence.

 #### Roles